wise-old-man/wise-old-man/docs/docs/guides/1_start-tracking.md

 ### Troubleshooting
 - Can't be found / empty profile with no stats: Ensure you show up on the official OSRS hiscores website.
-- Can’t update yet: Wait a short while and try again (cooldown applies).
+- Can’t update yet: Wait a short while and try again.
+If issues persist, join the Discord and let us know.
-- No gains after update: You need at least two snapshots at different times before gains appear.
+- No gains after update: You need at least two snapshots within the time period you are fetching gains for.

-### Reference
-- Wise Old Man website: [`https://wiseoldman.net/`](https://wiseoldman.net/)